VictoriaBuhai/homepage/README.md

 # homepage

 My very own personal website.
-Basically this is just a résumé.  =^w^=
+Basically this is just a résumé. =^w^= 🧙Hocus-pocus!